CCMS-UCSD/GNPSDocumentation/docs/metadata.md

 * Users must upload the corresponding .STL file and place it in the **"STL Model for ili"** folder

 ## Page Contributions
-Alan K. Jarmusch, Louis Felix Nothias (UCSD)
+Alan K. Jarmusch, Louis Felix Nothias, Emily Gentry (UCSD)